AnureetKaurVirdi/PyBer_Analysis/README.md

 ## Summary/Recommendations:

 Encourage more drivers in rural and suburban areas, so that the average fare per ride is affordable for the residents.
-Introduce minimum pay rate for active drivers, so that they do not fear to enter the market because of competition, and give incentives to drivers who are drive full-time or complete a certain number of rides in one day.
+Introduce minimum pay rate for active drivers, so that they do not fear to enter the market because of competition and give incentives to drivers who are drive full-time or complete a certain number of rides in one day.